Ex-Minneapolis cop to be resentenced in death of 911 caller - NewsBreak

 Noor, who was fired after he was charged, has already served more than 29 months.
 In Minnesota, defendants with good behavior typically serve two-thirds of their prison sentences and the remainder on supervised release.
 If Noor receives the presumptive four years for manslaughter, he could be eligible for supervised release around the end of this year.

-If the judge agrees with the defense and sentences Noor to 41 months, he could be eligible for supervised release — commonly known as parole — right away, though in these situations defendants are typically briefly returned to prison to work out logistics of the parole.
+If the judge agrees with the defense and sentences Noor to 41 months, he could be placed on supervised release very soon.

 Marsh Halberg, a Minneapolis defense attorney who is not connected to the case, predicted Judge Kathryn Quaintance would sentence Noor to four years.
 However, he said: “The right thing to do would be to give him the low end … because he’s been in solitary.”